Former Birmingham Mayor Larry Langford dies at 72

-BIRMINGHAM, Ala.
-(AP) — Former Birmingham Mayor Larry Langford has died a week after being released from prison because of his failing health.
+Langford died a little more than a week after being released from federal prison because of his failing health.
+The cause of death was not announced but attorneys said earlier that Langford had end-stage chronic obstructive pulmonary disease and emphysema.

-Birmingham Mayor Randall Woodfin announced Langford’s passing Tuesday evening.
-He was 72.

-Langford was raised in poverty in a Birmingham housing project but rose to become one of the Birmingham area’s most influential leaders.
+Langford was raised in poverty in a Birmingham housing project but rose to become one of the Birmingham area’s most charismatic and influential leaders.

 Most Read Nation & World Stories